 CANTON Animals that help enforce the law will have greater protection under it.

-It is now state law that killing a police animal is a felony after Gov. Andrew M. Cuomo signed legislation Wednesday to increase the punishment against those who kill the four-legged law enforcement officers.
+Killing a police animal would be a felony offense after Gov. Andrew M. Cuomo signed legislation Wednesday to increase the punishment against those who kill the four-legged law enforcement officers.

-Currently, anyone found guilty of killing a police dog or horse will be charged with a class A misdemeanor.
+Currently, anyone found guilty of killing a police dog or horse is charged with a class A misdemeanor.
 With the signing of Law S1079A, which takes effect on Nov.
-1, the killing of police animal while it is on duty will be charged with a class E felony.
+1, the killing of a police animal while it is on duty will be a class E felony.

-Hershey is both partner and friend to Deputy Andrew J. Ashley.
+Hershey is both a partner and a friend to Deputy Andrew J. Ashley.

 Deputy Ashley will have been with the sheriffs office for 13 years in September, but he said he has always had an interest in working as a K-9 officer.

-As the lone K-9 officers in the sheriffs office, Deputy Ashley has been working with Hershey since his first day.
+As the lone K-9 officer in the sheriffs department, Deputy Ashley has been working with Hershey since the dogs first day.

 We ride around with each other for 12 hours a shift, Deputy Ashley said.
 He is a partner, just like any human would be.

-K-9s have to have a lot of play and prey, be highly motivated to both work and please their handler, Deputy Ashley said.
+K-9s have to have a lot of play and prey, be highly motivated to both work and please their handler, he said.

-By his side, Hershey was filled with energy pacing around the deputys legs, begging to get on the move.
+By Deputy Ashleys side, Hershey was filled with energy, pacing around the officers legs and begging to get on the move.

-The narcotics detection, tracking and article searching certified police dog is used primarily for his nose; however, the K-9 team has been on a number of high profile cases from armed robberies to suspects with knives, leaving plenty of opportunity for Deputy Hershey to get seriously injured in the line of duty, Deputy Ashley said.
+The narcotics-detection, tracking and article-searching certified police dog is used primarily for his nose; however, the K-9 team has been on a number of high-profile cases, from armed robberies to suspects with knives, leaving plenty of opportunity for Hershey to get seriously injured in the line of duty, Deputy Ashley said.

 During those calls, Hershey wears the Kevlar vest he received in February as a gift from the SUNY Canton Criminal Justice Student Association.